In this guide we will look at how to keep a meditation journal to track your practice.

 Here are some of my favourite benefits of meditation journals.

 One of the most important skills a meditator can possess is self-awareness.
 You need to know where your weaknesses are so you can work on them.
-Keeping a meditation journal is immensely beneficial.
+Having a journal is immensely beneficial.

 When you look back theough your journal you might find that your meditation got worse when you changed postures.
 Or that you seem to meditate better in a certain room of the house.
 Knowing this, you can then choose to switch your posture and change rooms.
 Insights like these are incredibly valuable in the long run.